 - 1. The Hospital President or his/her designee may grant temporary privileges to fulfill an important patient care, treatment or service need.
 Temporary privileges must be specifically delineated and may include the privilege to admit patients; special requirements for supervision and reporting may be imposed by the Department Chair.
 Temporary privileges automatically terminate at the end of the specific period for which they were granted. - 2.
 The Hospital President or his/her designee, on the recommendation of the Chief of Staff or his/her designee, may grant temporary privileges to a provider who does not have such clinical privileges at the Hospital, under the following circumstances: - a.
 There is an important patient care, treatment, or service need for a specific patient or patients; and - b.
 The individual's current licensure and current competence are verified. - 3.
-A provider is ineligible for temporary privileges if the provider: - a.
-Submits an incomplete application; or

-- b.
-The provider's application is designated as Category 2. - 4.
 The individual must sign a statement acknowledging that s/he agrees to be bound by these Medical Staff Bylaws and by the Medical Staff's Rules and Regulations.
+Temporary

-Temporary privileges granted under this subsection may only be for a limited period of time, not to exceed 120 days.
-The provider must apply for membership and/or clinical privileges in order to attend patients beyond the period initially granted for temporary privileges. - 5.
+- privileges granted under this subsection may only be for a limited period of time, not to exceed 120 days.
+The provider must apply for membership and/or clinical privileges in order to attend patients beyond the period initially granted for temporary privileges. - 4.
 Granting temporary privileges is a courtesy and not a right.
-The Hospital President or his/her designee, after consultation with the Department Chair, the Credentials Committee Chair and/or the Chief of Staff, may withdraw an individual's temporary privileges at any time.
+For good cause shown, the Hospital President or his/her designee, after consultation with the Department Chair, the Credentials Committee Chair and/or the Chief of Staff, may withdraw an individual's temporary privileges.
 If the individual has patients admitted to the Hospital, the Chief of Staff or the Department Chair will reassign the patients to members of the Medical Staff with appropriate privileges.
 The patient's wishes will be considered.
 This assignment will be effective until the patients are discharged.
 Individuals do not have the right to the hearing and appeal provisions in these Bylaws because of their inability to obtain temporary privileges or because temporary privileges are terminated based on reasons unrelated to the Practitioner's professional competence or conduct.